mtquadros/mtquadros.github.io/README.md

 # Distributed Group System
-The goal of this project is to build a module that provide to group of hosts in the same LAN (Local Area Network) an API for programming for building distributed applications with crash fault tolerance.
+The goal of this project is build a software that provide to group of hosts in the same LAN (Local Area Network) an API for programming for building distributed applications with crash fault tolerance.
 Each host atached to the module is able to participe of the distributed